-NSYLVANIA ACADEMY OF THE FINE ARTS NOT REPRODUCE WITHOUT FERMISSIONIllustration will be under the direction of Mr. Henry McCarter.
+FROM THE ARCHIVES OF PENNSYLVANIA ACADEMY OF THE FINE ARTS DEPARTMENT OF ILLUSTRATION The Class in Illustration will be under the direction of Mr. Henry McCarter.
 Its purpose is to provide for the student such practical instruction as will enable him upon the completion of the course to immediately enter the professional field of magazine and book illustrating, decorative and newspaper work.
-Instruction is given in drawing, in composition, and in the technique of all mediums -pen, charcoal, black and white, tempera and oil.

-Students must have had some preparatory work in drawing to be eligible for admission.
+Instruction is given in the technique of all mediums-pen, charcoal, black and white, tempera and oil.
+Requirements for Admission Students must have had some preparatory work in drawing to be eligible for admission.

 Students are admitted upon the exhibition of satisfactory work to the Faculty.

 The Class in Illustration will meet daily throughout the school year.
 Special rooms are set aside for their use.

+[21]

+1

+[20]

 The class draws from the living model.
 Individual criticism is given with special regard to the illustrator's requirements, and completed illustrations are made to subjects assigned to the class.
 Upon the announcement of each of these subjects a general class talk follows, and upon the completion of the work there is both individual and general criticism.
 In addition to the regular class work Lectures are given during the year by practical specialists upon the various processes of reproduction for the purpose of printing, and students are instructed to work with the particular process in view which is to be employed to print their illustration.
 Students in Illustration are permitted to compete for the Cresson Travelling Scholarships, and from those who do compete a certain amount of work in the Life Classes is required.
-Admission to the life drawing classes is subject, however, to the same requirements from illustrators as from painters.

-EXHIBITION OF STUDIES FROM THE ILLUSTRATION CLASS IN COMPETITION FOR CRESSON TRAVELLING SCHOLARSHIPS The successful result of the general art training given in the Academy Schools, and the special training they give in illustration, are shown by the large number of Academy students who have achieved distinguished success in the field of illustration.

-The Fee for the Illustration Class

-The fee for the Class in Illustration is \$50 per term.
+The successful result of the general art training given in the Academy Schools, and the special training they give in illustration, are shown by the large number of Academy students who have achieved distinguished success in the field of illustration.
+The fee for the Illustration Class The fee for the Class in Illustration is \$50 per term.

 Illustrators will be required to present each month work done in the Illustration Class and to participate in such Concours and examinations as may be announced during the season.
 Under the direction of their Instructor, they are also required to do life-class work in drawing and are entitled to attend the Life Classes and the Still-Life Classes without extra charge.
 They are likewise entitled to attend the Lectures on Composition, Perspective, and Anatomy.

-N.

-Gertrude Monoghan

-ILLUSTRATION CLASS, 1910
+[23]

 SUMMARY OF FEES

-PE R TERM
+PE R TER N

-Antique Course . • • \$50
+Antique Course . • \$30

-Life and Head Paintin g Co urse 50
+Life and Head Paintin g C ourse 50

-Illustration Course 50
+Illustration Course $5^{\circ}$

-Modelling Course . • • • 50
+Modelling Course . • • • • • • $5^{\circ}$

-Locker rent, one dollar PER 1 FERM.

-The payment of 50 per term (together with the matriculation fee of 5) covers all the tuition fees.

-(No extra charge is made on account of models.)

 NOTE-All new students must pay in addition to the above fees a matriculation fee of five dollars.

-Tuition fees will not be refunded on account of absence.

 GENERAL RULES OF THE SCHOOL

 No student under sixteen years of age is eligible for admission.
 Regular attendance by students of any course is not compulsory, but no reduction from these rates will be made on account of absence.

-All new students entering the Academy will be required, in addition to the fees stated herein, to pay a matriculation fee of five dollars, and the sum of one dollar PER TERM for the use of a locker.
+All new students upon entering the Academy will be required, in addition to the fees stated herein, to pay a Matriculation Fee of five dollars.

-No other fees whatever are required from students.
+A payment of one dollar is required for the use of lockers.
 Materials for study must be provided by the students.

 All articles required in the classes are for sale in the schools at lowest prices.

-A detailed schedule of classes will be found on page 61.
+A detailed schedule of classes will be found on page 42.

-FROM THE ARCHIVES OF PENNSYLVANIA ACADEMY OF THE FINE ARTS DO NOT REPRODUCE WITHOUT PERMISSION

-SCHOLARSHIPS AND PRIZES

-Travelling Scholarships